 From this basis Dante built his premise on the development of languages from one singular language to the many that were expressed in his day.
 He intended to write four volumes on the subject but abandoned the project after one and a half.
 The reasons why he stopped is unknown.

-Dante leads to one of the most popular publications printed in the 16th century, The Golden Legend (Latin: Legenda aurea or Legenda sanctorum).
-This book was written by Jacobus de Voragine and was a collection of biographies about the lives of the Saints.
+One of the most popular publications printed in the 16th century is The Golden Legend (Latin: Legenda aurea or Legenda sanctorum).
+Jacobus de Voragine wrote/compiled this book, which was a collection of biographies about the lives of the Saints.
 The author tends to elevate these Saints into mythical proportions and lands this work into the realm of folklore.
 However, the work reflects the theological opinions and emotions of that time.
-Mr. Voragine taught that Adam named all the animals in the Hebrew language because there was no other language except this one.19
+Mr. Voragine taught that Adam named all the animals in Hebrew because there was no other language except this one.19

-There is a variety of responses to this question and the conclusion depends on one’s religious affiliation and background.
+There are various responses to this question, and the conclusion depends on one’s religious affiliation and background.
 I once asked an older Mennonite woman what language God spoke in, and she quickly replied, “German” because every time she reads the Book of Genesis, where God spoke in the garden, He said, “Adam wo bist du?”

 This is another demonstration that the answer to this intriguing doctrine may never end.